 The Trust Directors of SEND will work the SEND link Trustee/Academy Committees to ensure that they are kept abreast of any developments made in relation to SEND provision and practice across all the Trust schools.
-An annual report will then be jointly produced and published on the website, to highlight the developments made and to verify the successful implementation of the policy.

 This policy will be reviewed by Trust Directors of SEND in consultation with SEND colleagues on an annual basis.
 If any significant changes are made during the year, the SEND policy will be updated accordingly.
 It will be reviewed and approved by the Laurus Board of Trustees on an annual basis.